 This two-week feast of historic charms, natural wonders, and adrenalin spikes designed with families in mind packs a lot of fun alongside a little learning.
 Start with the cool, subterranean world of Carlsbad Caverns before getting acquainted with iconic local characters Smokey the Bear and Billy the Kid.
 Spend nights camped in the proximity of prime territory for hunting precious minerals and under unparalleled views of the night skies.
+This content originally appeared on NewMexico.org and is reprinted with permission.
 Click here for the website.

 Descend into the cool cave climate at Carlsbad Caverns, the iconic national park known for its cave systems, which are laced with remarkable pinnacles and spires of rock.
 There’s a chemistry lesson to be had here—acidic groundwater takes credit for dissolving the limestone former ocean floor into fantastical forms.
 Stalagmites emerge from the floor, and the walls are adorned with speleothems in the form of columns, soda straws, draperies, and popcorn.
 Or set aside the science and focus your attention on the hunt for the fairies and giants for which these caves now take their names.
 The caves also house 17 species of bats, which take off en masse each evening.
 Peak season is May through October, and ranger talks precede the sunset launch.